-Year 5 & 6 students again participated in focus groups to determine the strengths and weaknesses of specific aspects of school life, including Sharing Faith, Improvement, processing and planning and Wider Community.
+Year 5 to 8 students again participated in focus groups to determine the strengths and weaknesses of specific aspects of school life, including Finances, Facilities & Resources, Human Resources, Student Learning & Engagement, and Pastoral Care.

-The students expressed appreciation for the fact that teachers support them and listen to their needs when planning and looking at school improvement.
-The students felt that the school involved the wider community through community service activities There was much positive feedback regarding Chapel and worship times.
+The students expressed appreciation for the fact that teachers support them and listen to their needs an that the school has an excellent Pastoral Care program.